logo for my-island-penang.com

 Police, Fire and Ambulance call 999: For emergencies, you will be reconnected to a telephone operator, who will help connect to the relevant services.

-Tourist Information in Penang
+Tourist Information

 Please visit the Tourist Office.
 Smiling, helpful people are there waiting for you in order to help you plan a great stay and answer your questions. you can get free maps of Penang, great tips to enjoy your stay here.

 In a lighter vein, maintain a flexible and relaxed attitude while on the island.
-After all, isn’t that the reason why you are coming to here?
-To enjoy our peace ,tranquility and warmth?
+After all, isn't that the reason why you are coming to here?
+To enjoy our peace, tranquility and warmth?

 I wish you a healthy, safe, and relaxing trip to Penang, Malaysia.
 If there is any other information that you feel would be useful on this page, please send me an e-mail, your feedback is very much appreciated.